 We got the Beets!

-For some of us beets are not an appealing veggie.
-A few of my friends really don’t like them because to them they taste too earthy.
+For some, beets aren’t the most appealing vegetable.
+A few of my friends avoid them because they find the flavor too earthy.

-I'm lucky as I happen to like beets and I always try to look for ways to incorporate them into my diet as they are so easy to make.
-I never peel them, which makes it super quick: I simply wash them, chop the ends, slightly massage them with olive oil and wrap them in foil.
-The oven does the rest: 400F for at around 1 hour for the big ones.
-Once cooked I start thinking of creative ways to serve them.
+Fortunately, I love beets and always look for ways to incorporate them into my diet.
+They’re incredibly easy to prepare, and I never bother peeling them—making the process even quicker.
+I simply wash them, trim the ends, lightly massage them with olive oil, and wrap them in foil.
+Then, I let the oven do the work: 400°F for about an hour for larger beets.
+Once they’re cooked, I start brainstorming creative ways to serve them.

-When I am in my detox mode, I also juice them, which I admit it’s pretty hard core, even if you mix it with orange juice and add some mint leaves.
-However, I love them and even more I love their super powerful antioxidant properties.
+When I’m in detox mode, I also juice them.
+I’ll admit, it’s a bold move—even when mixed with orange juice and fresh mint leaves.
+But I love them, and even more, I love their powerful antioxidant properties.

-Second, they have incredible anti-inflammatory properties, hence lowering the risk of type-2 diabetes, but also high blood pressure and obesity.
+But that’s not all!
+Beets have incredible anti-inflammatory properties, which can help lower the risk of type 2 diabetes, high blood pressure, and obesity.

-And since beets are great for exercise why not add them to an electrolyte solution and that’s what Cure did in their Berry Pomegranate and Beets drink.
+And since beets are great for muscle recovery, why not add them to your gym water?
+Cure Berry Pomegranate and Beets electrolytes can quench your thirst and also enhance your performance.

 Try it and let us know what you think!